 After Silakowski’s death, Brandon Godman, fiddler and owner of The Violinshop, Nashville, bought all the violin wood from Silakowski’s, estate.
 Brandon had the idea of getting the wood into the hands of current luthiers to make their own five-string fiddles.
 The idea is to promote the growing interest in five string fiddles, while also honoring the Silakowski legacy.

-I’ve been making Five strings for Brandon since 2019, (see my post on the Five String Conspiracy.) and when he invited me to be a part of his Silakowski Five String Project, I took the opportunity, in June 2025, to combine it with a two week visit to his Nashville shop.
+I’ve been making Five strings for Brandon since 2019, (see my post on the Five String Conspiracy.) and he invited me to be a part of his Silakowski Five String Project.
+In June 2025, I visited his his Nashville shop for two weeks to make the first fiddle for the project